We can’t talk about webinar best practices without first covering …

 This is actually pretty standard, basic stuff — but it’s worth reiterating.

 It’s not difficult to record the video of the webinar and then extract the audio file and have that available as a replay option.

 From there, it’s pretty simple to have a transcript created from the audio.
-The readers among your audience will thank you.
+That’s one easy way to grab readers’ attention, and the readers among your audience will thank you.

 You can also make your slides available.
 Some people may want to just skim through the slides in lieu of watching the video; others may want the slides so they can print them and take notes.

 The more accessible and inviting you make the replay experience, the more reach your webinar will have.